-The MIT/Tuebingen Saliency Benchmark will be soon host the COCO-Freeview benchmark, adding another exciting dataset for models to compete on!
+Since May 2024, the MIT/Tuebingen Saliency Benchmark is hosting the COCO-Freeview benchmark, another exciting dataset for models to compete on!
+Check out the leaderboard and submit your model!

 The MIT/Tuebingen Saliency Benchmark will be extended to include other eye movement benchmarking tasks!
 We'll start with scanpath prediction in free-viewing and visual search settings.